norrisja/NBA-Monte-Carlo-Simulator/README.md

 Welcome to my first attempt at a monte carlo simulator.
 This was a project that I undertook to learn more about using python for simulations.
 My simulation is fairly basic, but at the very least it can produce reasonable predictions.
 I plan to test the simulator over a period of time to see if the model can accurately predict the outcome of games.

-I relied heavily on the [basketball-reference-scraper](https://github.com/vishaalagartha/basketball_reference_scraper/blob/master/README.md) package developed by Vishaal Agartha.
+This project would have much harder with out the [basketball-reference-scraper](https://github.com/vishaalagartha/basketball_reference_scraper/blob/master/README.md) package developed by Vishaal Agartha.
 This package scrapes Basketball-Reference.com, and saved me many hours on this project.
-I also used [PySBR](https://github.com/JeMorriso/PySBR/blob/main/README.md) package developed by Jeremy Morrison to get the games for today.
+I also use the [PySBR](https://github.com/JeMorriso/PySBR/blob/main/README.md) package developed by Jeremy Morrison to get the games for today.
 (Thank you Vishaal and Jeremy!)

 I realize that some of this code is quite ugly.
 This is due to the fact that I started this project with only 5 months of programming experience.
 When I have time, I plan to make the code more modular, as there are large chunks of repeatable code in my simulation script.